cnabio/cnab-spec/101-bundle-json.md

     - `destination`: Indicates where (in the invocation image) the parameter is to be written (REQUIRED)
       - `env`: The name of an environment variable
       - `path`: The fully qualified path to a file that will be created.
 Specified path MUST NOT be a subpath of `/cnab/app/outputs`.
-    - `immutable`: an immutable parameter may only be set at installation.
-The value of the parameter cannot be changed.
-MUST be a boolean.
-Default value is false.
-(OPTIONAL).
     - `required`: indicates whether this parameter MUST be supplied.
 By default it is `false`, which means the parameter is optional.
 When `true`, a runtime MUST fail if the parameter is not provided for any action to which the parameter applies.

 Parameter names (the keys in `parameters`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names MAY begin with a digit (approximately `[A-Z0-9_]+`).